dgl2000/dgl2000.github.io/_pages/cv.md

 Projects
 ======
+- Social Networking Website | Sept.~2022 - Dec.~2022
+  - Developed a social networking website similar to Facebook, including features such as registering, logging in, following, posting, and commenting.
+  - Designed a responsive user interface with Material UI and implemented authentication and authorization through OAuth for third-party account login.
+  - Implemented RESTful API and Node.js/Express.js to enable CRUD operations with MongoDB and utilized Cloudinary to store media data.
+  - Performed unit testing on both the frontend and backend using React Testing Library and Jasmine respectively.
+  - Deployed the website using Surge (*https://finalfoodzone-gd25.surge.sh/*) for the frontend and Heroku for the backend.
 - AI-based Image Feature Recognition System | Jun.
 2021 - May 2022
   - Developed a self designed and web-based system which handled image feature extraction, recognition, and analysis and aimed to help users with similar image sorting problems.
   - Created self hosted AI driven image feature extraction system + similar image identification and grouping service.